Create IP reconciliation policies at the configuration (IPv4 only), block, or network level.

 - Frequency—to run the policy just once at the specified time and date, select Once.
 To run the policy at a regular interval, select Every, type a value in the text field, and select a time interval from the drop-down list.

 - Under Status, select Active to make the policy active.
 When selected, the policy runs at its scheduled time.
 You can also run the policy using the Run Now link.
-When not selected, the policy does not run at its scheduled time, but you can run it using the Run Now link.
+When not selected, the policy doesn't run at its scheduled time, but you can run it using the Run Now link.

 IPv4 only.
 Under Acceptance